Google Analytics Shortcuts And Tips To Save Time

 Want to learn more?
 We’ve got you covered!
 I wrote a blog about this a few years ago called A Practical Guide to Getting Started with Regular Expressions (with Sample Data) and we have a great, free ebook available called Regular Expressions for Google Analytics.
 Take some time to really beef up your Regex skills to really get more out of the Google Analytics interface.

 How much time do you spend switching between Properties or Views?
-If you work in an agency, or manage many website, this might happen frequently.
+If you work in an agency, or manage many websites, this might happen frequently.

 We recommend using some standard naming conventions to make sure your data is organized and easy for you to find.